diegoptenorio/boilerplates/README.md

 # Features

-- [X] Gorillaz - It's a ReactJS boilerplate built from a Create React App project, and it contains some dependencies including Typescript, Tailwind, Craco, Testing Library and React Router
+- [X] Gorillaz - It's a ReactJS boilerplate built from a Create React App project, and it contains some dependencies including Typescript, Tailwind, Craco and React Router.

+- [] Linkin Park - It's a ReactJS boilerplate built from a Create React App project, and it contains some dependencies including Typescript, Tailwind, Craco, React Router, Axios, Redux and Testing Library

 # Author